 According to The Los Angeles Times, football stadiums cost three times what they used to but don’t last as long.
 In addition, they don’t offer year-round employment and aren’t used enough to make a significant contribution to the local economy — and taxpayers are taking notice.
 There used to be widespread public support for tax-subsidized stadiums, but those days appear to be coming to an end.
 In California, for example, virtually all new stadiums since 2002 were built without any taxpayer dollars.
 That trend likely forced the Chargers to leave San Diego in 2017, where the team haggled in vain for years in an effort to secure subsidies that taxpayers continuously voted down.

 Great CEOs build great teams, and NFL owners aren’t different than any other business leaders.
-The Seattle Seahawks have been a formidable team in recent years, in part because owner Paul Allen has recognized the chemistry in the relationship between head coach Pete Carroll and talent-spotting whiz GM John Schneider.
-According to Fox Sports, the owner prioritized keeping the duo intact — and it worked.
-The Seattle Times recently reported that the successful Schneider-Carroll era will continue, as the duo signed contracts to stay with the Seahawks for at least a couple more seasons.
+The Seattle Seahawks have been a formidable team in recent years, in part because the late Paul Allen recognized the chemistry in the relationship between head coach Pete Carroll and talent-spotting whiz GM John Schneider.
+According to Fox Sports, the former owner prioritized keeping the duo intact — and it worked.
+Both Carroll and Schneider remain with the Seahawks franchise.

 As far back as 2015, Rams owner Stan Kroenke made it clear that he was ready to share a stadium with another franchise if it meant bringing football back to Los Angeles, where three teams were vying for a spot in the NFL drought-stricken city.
 That flexibility was especially impressive considering Kroenke did most of the heavy lifting on bringing pro football back to L.A.
-Fast forward two years and Kroenke’s willingness to compromise has resulted in Angelenos having two teams to choose from instead of none.
-The Chargers and Rams recently unveiled a model of their soon-to-be shared stadium, which is luxurious, modern and comes with a price tag of $5 billion.
+Fast forward and Kroenke’s willingness to compromise resulted in Angelenos having two teams to choose from instead of none.
+The new SoFi stadium in Los Angeles, which the two teams share, is luxurious, modern and came with a price tag of $5 billion.